odinkvarving/P2P/README.md

 <b><p>Cloning the project</p></b>
 <ol>
 <li>Clone the git repository of the project linked here: https://github.com/odinkvarving/P2P to a folder in your local directory.</li>
-<li>If you’re using Linux, simply CD to the location where you cloned the project to.
+<li>If you’re using Linux, simply CD to the location where you cloned the project to, then CD into the 'Stun' folder.
 If you’re using Windows, the simplest way is to enable Linux Subsystem for Windows (Windows 10) and using the command ‘bash’ inside cmd.
 This will open a bash-terminal, where you can run Linux commands.
 Follow steps described for Linux above.</li>
 <li>Proceed to the next steps below.</li>
 </ol>